spaenigs/peptidereactor/README.md

 #### Custom nodes

-The implementation of the PEPTIDE REACToR follows a modular design, such that meta nodes can be connected almost arbitrary.
+The implementation of the PEPTIDE REACToR follows a modular design, such that meta nodes can be connected almost arbitrarily.
 Moreover, custom nodes can be easily added.
-__Note that, this tool is based on [Snakemake](https://snakemake.readthedocs.io/en/stable/), hence all conditions for a valid Snakemake-workflow must be also fulfilled.__
+__Note that this tool is based on [Snakemake](https://snakemake.readthedocs.io/en/stable/), hence all conditions for a valid Snakemake-workflow must be also fulfilled.__

 ##### Example